Photos: 2 arrested after front-door ‘booby trap’ injures visitor

-DOUGLAS COUNTY, Colo.
-(KDVR) — Two Colorado residents were arrested after an alleged “booby trap” they had set outside their front door injured another person.
+Two Colorado residents were arrested after an alleged “booby trap” they had set outside their front door injured another person.
+KTLA’s sister station KDVR reports.

 According to the Douglas County Sheriff’s Office, on March 10 deputies received a report of someone being injured by a possible “booby trap.”
 When deputies met with the alleged victim, a door-to-door house paint salesman, he told them that on March 9 he went up to the front door of the home and heard a loud boom.